werf/werf/docs/documentation/pages_en/advanced/ci_cd/ci_cd_workflow_basics.md

 Rollback options:
  - Recommended: rollback via reverting the commit in the master branch.
 In this case, the state of the branch is kept synchronized with the state of the environment, so this is the preferred option for preserving schema integrity.
- - By means of the CI/CD system; the user can [manually](#run-a-pipeline-manually) run the pipeline on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps)..
+ - By means of the CI/CD system; the user can [manually](#run-a-pipeline-manually) run the pipeline on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).

 ### Deploy to staging from master at the click of a button